BedroomDogs/BedroomDogs/README.md

 ### Workspace Setup

-To be able to run **Terasology** from source, you'll need to setup your workspace.
+To be able to run **BedroomDogs** from source, you'll need to setup your workspace.
 Follow the [Contributor Quick Start Guide](https://github.com/MovingBlocks/Terasology/wiki/Contributor-Quick-Start).
-This guide is designed for [IntelliJ IDEA](http://www.jetbrains.com/idea/) (you can use the free community edition), but alternative setups are possible.

 > :warning: _Note, that a Terasology workspace is a **multi-repo workspace**._